lhf552004/quiz-project/doc/meeting_notes/sprint3_apr7.md

 - Sukrut Dani (@Sukrut2710)

 ## Tasks updates of every team member
-- Trang is done with create a
+- Trang is done with create a test for create quiz modal.
+Will create test for add quiz item if have enough time
 - Sukrut finished changes to add ing
 - Yawen finished 3 coding tasks with documents.
 Coding tasks including routers for create quiz item, user dashboard and update quiz item.
 - Neha completed manage admin quiz view.
 She might create tests for User Dashboard screen.
 Yawen will add in a route for her to show her page if he has enough time.